Safiullah55555/SocialApplication/README.md

 # SocialApp

-A social media web application built with Next.js, React, and TypeScript.
-This app features user authentication, posting with images, comments, likes, notifications, search users, edit profile and a following system.
+A social media web application built with Next.js 15, React, and TypeScript.
+This app features user authentication, posting with images and videos, comments, edit & delete comments and posts, likes, notifications, search users, edit profile and a following system.

 ## visit live : https://social-application-omega.vercel.app/
 ## Technologies Used